 Contributions by an individual to the authorized committees of a Federal candidate are limited to \$1,000 per election.
-2 U.S.C. §441a(a)(1)(A).
-Under the Act and Commission regulations, the term "contribution" includes a "anything of value" given for the purpose of influencing a Federal election, such as in-kind contributions of goods or services.
-2 U.S.C. §431(8)(A)(i); 11 CFR 100.7(a)(1) and 100.7(a)(1)(iii)(A).
+2 U.S.C.
+441a(a)(1)(A).
+Under the Act and Commission regulations, the term "contribution" includes "anything of value" given for the purpose of influencing a Federal election, such as in-kind contributions of goods or services.
+2 U.S.C.
+431(8)(A)(i); 11 CFR 100.7(a)(1) and 100.7(a)(1)(iii)(A).
 The provision of any goods or services without charge or at a charge that is less than the usual and normal charge for such goods or services is a contribution.
-The amount of the contribution is the difference between the usual and normal charge for the goods and services at the time of the contribution and the amount charge to the committee.
+The amount of the contribution is the difference between the usual and normal charge for the goods and services at the time of the contribution and the amount charged to the committee.
 11 CFR 100.7(a)(1)(iii)(A).
 For goods, the usual and normal charge is defined as the price of those goods in the market from which they ordinarily would have been purchased at the time of the contribution.
 11 CFR 100.7(a)(1)(iii)(B).
 Thus, an individual's contribution for a single election of computer equipment valued in excess of \$1,000 at the time of the donation would be in excess of the limits of the Act.

 Commission regulations, however, contemplate the ability of a contributor to make a contribution of funds, prior to the primary, in excess of \$1,000 for an election cycle, so long as that person specifically designates an amount for the general election also.
 See 11 CFR 110.1(b)(2) and (b)(4); Advisory Opinions 1992-15, 1991-12, and 1988-41.
-To designate an amount for the general election, a contributor should clearly

-- indicate, on the check, money order, or other negotiable instrument, the particular - 2 election for which the contribution is made.
-Alternatively, the contribution should be - accompanied by a writing signed by the contributor which clearly indicates the particular - 4 election.
+To designate an amount for the general election, a contributor should clearly indicate, on the check, money order, or other negotiable instrument, the particular election for which the contribution is made.
+Alternatively, the contribution should be accompanied by a writing signed by the contributor which clearly indicates the particular election.
 11 CFR 110.1(b)(4)(i) and (ii).
 See Advisory Opinion 1990-30.

-For contributions received prior to the primary date for the general election, the committee must use an acceptable accounting method to distinguish between primary and are reportable as both contributions and expenditures.
+For contributions received prior to the primary date for the general election, the committee must use an acceptable accounting method to distinguish between primary and general election contributions, e.g., by designating separate accounts or the establishment of separate books and records for each election.
+11 CFR 102.9(e).
+In-kind contributions are reportable as both contributions and expenditures.
 11 CFR 104.13(a).